mondeja/mkdocs-mdpo-plugin/docs/extensions-support.md

     ```po
     msgid "++ctrl+alt+delete++"
-    msgstr ""
+    msgstr "++ctrl+alt+f10++"
     ```

 <!-- mdpo-disable-next-line -->
 ### [**`pymdownx.magiclink`**](https://facelessuser.github.io/pymdown-extensions/extensions/magiclink)

 Sometimes the translation should edit links.
-See the next example linking to this documentation depending on the current language:
+See the next example linking to this documentation depending on the current active language:

 === "Output"

-    You can access to the mdocs-mdpo-plugin documentation here: https://mondeja.github.io/mkdocs-mdpo-plugin
+    You can access to the mkdocs-mdpo-plugin documentation here: https://mondeja.github.io/mkdocs-mdpo-plugin

 === "Markdown"

     ```markdown
-    You can access to the mdocs-mdpo-plugin documentation here: https://mondeja.github.io/mkdocs-mdpo-plugin
+    You can access to the mkdocs-mdpo-plugin documentation here: https://mondeja.github.io/mkdocs-mdpo-plugin
     ```

 === "PO file content"

     ```po
     msgid ""
-    "You can access to the mdocs-mdpo-plugin documentation here: "
+    "You can access to the mkdocs-mdpo-plugin documentation here: "
     "https://mondeja.github.io/mkdocs-mdpo-plugin"
     msgstr ""
     "Puedes acceder a la documentación de mkdocs-mdpo-plugin aquí: "